Wat Phra That Doi Kong Mu

 How to walk up Wat Phra That Doi Kong

-We usually get up early in the morning to go see the sunrise.
-However, the majority of foreign visitors come up to see the sunset behind the temple in the west.
+We usually get up early in the morning to see the sunrise.
+However, the majority of foreign visitors come to see the sunset behind the temple in the west.

 B. Walk 2 kilometers on the south route to the temple along the main road.
 Normally, we walk down this path, and there aren’t many tourists around.